PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 // Todo: praise AI speed for reaching human performance
 #figure(
   image("plots/team_progression_AI_vs_Humans_CTF_aligned.svg", width: 100%),
-  caption: "Number of challenges solved over time",
-) <ai_vs_hum_progression> #tododmv[Do we need the median line?]#todoap[Two similar lines may paint a cleaner picture on first look than a bunch of different lines.
-Is that helpful?]
+  caption: [Number of challenges solved over time for _AI vs Humans_ CTF.#tododmv[Do we need the median line?]#todoap[Two similar lines may paint a cleaner picture on first look than a bunch of different lines.
+Is that helpful?]],
+  placement: auto,
+) <ai_vs_hum_progression>

 The exceptional speed of human teams surprised us, so we reached out to five top human teams for comments.
 Participants attributed their ability to solve the challenges quickly to their extensive experience as professional CTF players, noting that they were familiar with the standard techniques commonly used to solve such problems.
 One participant, for example, said that he was "playing on a couple of internationally-ranked teams with years of experience".

 For details on AI agent designs, please see @agent_designs[Appendix].

 // TODO: add appendix showcasing "average human team speed" to highlight the exceptionalism of the top teams

+You can see more plots in @detailed_data_appendix[Appendix].

+We make all performance data available at TODO PUBLIC REPO LINK.

 = _Cyber Apocalypse _